-CFSP students are accepted into one of three degree programs:
+SP students apply to, and are accepted into one of three degree programs:

-- Master's degree (M.A.) in Child, Family, and School Psychology - Educational Specialist (Ed.S.) degree in School Psychology, with an option of obtaining a concentration in either Early Childhood Special Education or Addictions in Schools. - Doctoral degree (Ph.D.) with two distinct tracks: - School Psychology Licensure Program - o Pathway for Ed.S. professionals
+- Master's degree (M.A.) in School Psychology - Educational Specialist (Ed.S.) degree in School Psychology, with an option of obtaining a concentration in either Early Childhood Special Education or Addictions in Schools. - Doctoral degree (Ph.D.) with two distinct tracks: - School Psychology Licensure Program - o Pathway for Ed.S. professionals

-CFSP graduates of all degree programs have career opportunities across a broad range of educational, medical, research, or treatment-oriented service systems at the local, state, and national levels.
+SP graduates of all degree programs have career opportunities across a broad range of educational, medical, research, or treatment-oriented service systems at the local, state, and national levels.
 In addition, doctoral students are prepared for administrative, supervisory, and teaching and research positions in institutions of higher learning.